What do I research?

 How do I research attachment across the lifespan?

-In collaboration with established researchers in the field of clinical and developmental science, I use observational measures (e.g., the Strange Situation Procedure), semi-structured interview assessments (e.g., the Adult Attachment Interview), and narrative coding techniques (e.g., Secure Base Script Assessment) to assess attachment representations across the lifespan.
+In collaboration with established researchers in the field of clinical and developmental science, I use observational measures (e.g., the Strange Situation Procedure; SSP), semi-structured interview assessments (e.g., the Adult Attachment Interview; AAI), and narrative coding techniques (e.g., Secure Base Script Assessment) to assess attachment representations across the lifespan.
 I also incorporate longitudinal, multivariate, and multilevel modeling (in R) to analyze large data sets.
+Lasty, I use both traditional and Individual Participant Data (IPD) meta-analytic methods to take stock of attachment research that has been carefully conducted in the past 50 years.